slimui/demo-friends-management/README.md

 ### Design Consideration

-While the project requirements are quite straight forward, things can get really complex when working with a social graph, where nodes (individual actors, people, things within the network) have relationships and connections (edges, links) with each other.
-Conventional web architecture will soon hit a roadblock as project requirements evolves and relationships become more sophisticated.
+While the project requirements are relatively straight forward, things can get really complex when working with a social graph, where nodes (individual actors, people, things within the network) have relationships and connections (edges, links) with each other.
+Conventional web architecture will soon hit a roadblock as project requirements evolves and relationships become more complex.

-For example, a typical fetch friends api like `/api/user/[id]/friends` will soon become a bottleneck when the UI needs to:
+For example, a typical fetch friends api `/api/user/[id]/friends` will soon be inadequate when the we need to:
 - Show friends and **friends of friends**
 - Show a list of users and **common friends** with the current user
-- Show a list of users and list their **common interest**, like places visited, liked pages or joined groups
+- Show a list of users and list their **common interests**, e.g. places visited, liked pages or joined groups
 - When an action changes a relationship (e.g. friendships) that requires an update of the connections between multiple actors

-**This will result in either a waterfall of network request (1 + n problem) or an explosion of API endpoints, not to mention the complexity to sync the frontend UI with the backend state.**
+**This will result in either a waterfall of network request (1+n problem) or an explosion of API endpoints, not to mention the complexity to sync the frontend UI with the backend state.**

-For this reason, I've chose to adopt [GraphQL](http://graphql.org) to power the API architecture.
-By providing a dynamic query based API, we can solve problems that are apparent in a social network-like application.
+For this reason, I've chose to adopt [GraphQL](http://graphql.org) to power the project.
+By providing a dynamic query based API, we solve problems the above mentioned problems with relative ease.

 #### Backend Architecture

-This project uses [Graphene](http://graphene-python.org) implementation of GraphQL, together with [SQLAlchemy](https://www.sqlalchemy.org) to provide SQL access interface to the backend PostgresSQL database.
+This project uses [Graphene](http://graphene-python.org) implementation of GraphQL, together with [SQLAlchemy](https://www.sqlalchemy.org) to provide SQL interface to the backend PostgresSQL database.
 It provides

-- One single GraphQL endpoint for all data queries
+- A single GraphQL endpoint for all data queries
-- No more endpoint versioning, there will forever be **ONE** version, i.e. the current version
+- No more endpoint versioning, there will forever be **ONE** version
-- Tooling for rapid testing and developing API endpoint ([GraphiQL](https://github.com/graphql/graphiql))
+- ([GraphiQL](https://github.com/graphql/graphiql)) for rapid testing and developing GraphQL
 - Self documenting API

-This project also apply some optimisation techniques like [DataLoader](http://docs.graphene-python.org/en/latest/execution/dataloader/) as a fetching layer to provide a consistent and highly optimised data access to the backend database.
+This project also apply optimisation techniques like [DataLoader](http://docs.graphene-python.org/en/latest/execution/dataloader/) as a fetching layer to provide a consistent and highly optimised data access to the backend database.
 This allows us to perform batch fetching of data without sacrificing code flow and clarity.
-This effectively work around the n+1 fetching problem.
+This effectively work around the 1+n fetching problem.

-To view this in action, look at the server logs while using the application to see the actual SQL emitted to the database.
+To view this in action, inspect at the server logs while using the application to see the actual SQL emitted to the database.

 ```
 $ docker-compose logs -f server